jim60105/docker-whisperX/README.md

 I have created an alternative [ubi.Dockerfile](ubi.Dockerfile) that is based on the **Red Hat Universal Base Image (UBI)** image, unlike the default one which used the **Python official image** as the base image.
 If you are a Red Hat subscriber, I believe you will find its benefits.

+> [!TIP]
-> With the release of the Red Hat Universal Base Image (UBI), you can now take advantage of the greater reliability, security, and performance of official Red Hat container images where OCI-compliant Linux containers run - whether you're a customer or not. --[Red Hat blog](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image)
+> With the release of the Red Hat Universal Base Image (UBI), you can now take advantage of the greater reliability, security, and performance of official Red Hat container images where OCI-compliant Linux containers run - whether you're a customer or not. -- [Red Hat blog](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image)

-It is important to mention that it is _NOT_ necessary obtaining a license from Red Hat to use UBI, however, if you are the subscriber and runs it on RHEL/OpenShift, you can get supports from Red Hat.
+It is important to mention that it is _NOT_ necessary obtaining a license from Red Hat to use UBI, however, if you are the subscriber and runs it on RHEL/OpenShift, you may get supports from Red Hat.

 Despite my initial hesitation, I made the decision not to utilize the _UBI_ version as the default image.
 The _Python official image_ has a significantly larger user base compared to _UBI_, and I believe that opting for it aligns better with public expectations.
 Nevertheless, I would still suggest giving the _UBI_ version a try.